pokt-network/pocket-network-protocol/utility/README.md

 #### 3.3.8 Pausing

-A Fisherman can submit a `PauseMsg` to gracefully, and temporarily, remove themselves from service (e.g. for maintenance reasons).
+A Watcher can submit a `PauseMsg` to gracefully, and temporarily, remove themselves from service (e.g. for maintenance reasons).

-Since Fishermen are DAO permissioned, a minimum of `MinActiveFisherman` must be registered and active at any point in time for a Fisherman to be able to pause or unstake.
-Downtime or inability to meet the DAO defined SLA may result in burning of the Fisherman's stake.
+Since Watchers are DAO permissioned, a minimum of `MinActiveWatcher` must be registered and active at any point in time for a Watcher to be able to pause or unstake.
+Downtime or inability to meet the DAO defined SLA may result in burning of the Watcher's stake.

-Similar to how Fishermen can send a `PauseMsg` on behalf of faulty Servicers, the DAO is able to pause faulty or malicious Fishermen as defined in [Pocket Network's Constitution](https://github.com/pokt-foundation/governance/blob/master/constitution/constitution.md).
+Similar to how Watchers can send a `PauseMsg` on behalf of faulty Servicers, the DAO is able to pause faulty or malicious Watchers as defined in [Pocket Network's Constitution](https://github.com/pokt-foundation/governance/blob/master/constitution/constitution.md).

-A Fisherman can submit an `UnpauseMsg` after `MinPauseTime` has elapsed to resume monitoring services.
+A Watcher can submit an `UnpauseMsg` after `MinPauseTime` has elapsed to resume monitoring services.

 #### 3.3.9 Unstaking

-Similar to unpausing, a Fisherman can permanently remove themselves from service when `MinActiveFisherman` are still active and registered.
-The stake will only be returned after `FishermenUnstakingTime` has elapsed and permissioned through the DAO to permanently end its services.
+Similar to unpausing, a Watcher can permanently remove themselves from service when `MinActiveWatcher` are still active and registered.
+The stake will only be returned after `WatchersUnstakingTime` has elapsed and permissioned through the DAO to permanently end its services.

 #### 3.3.10 DAO Monitoring

-Enforcement of Fishermen behaviour and quality is an off-chain endeavor, undertaken by the DAO and crowd-sourced through the _Good Citizens Protocol_ of each protocol actor or community member.
-DAO monitoring consists of public Fishermen audits, statistical analysis, and incognito network actors that police interactions of Fishermen.
+Enforcement of Watchers behaviour and quality is an off-chain endeavor, undertaken by the DAO and crowd-sourced through the _Good Citizens Protocol_ of each protocol actor or community member.
+DAO monitoring consists of public Watchers audits, statistical analysis, and incognito network actors that police interactions of Watchers.
 The details, conditions, and limitations of DAO monitoring are defined further in the 1.0 Constitution.

-In practice, the _Good Citizens Protocol_ acts as sanity checks for the network actors, developers, users and community to monitor the Fishermen.
+In practice, the _Good Citizens Protocol_ acts as sanity checks for the network actors, developers, users and community to monitor the Watchers.
 It is an opt-in, configurable module, that checks individual interactions against finalized on-chain data.
-Participants will be able to report suspicious, faulty, or malicious behavior of the Fishermen to off-chain data sites which are analyzed and filtered up to the DAO and public.
-Individual Fishermen burns and Good Citizen bounties are determined by the DAO and defined in the 1.0 Constitution.
+Participants will be able to report suspicious, faulty, or malicious behavior of the Watchers to off-chain data sites which are analyzed and filtered up to the DAO and public.
+Individual Watchers burns and Good Citizen bounties are determined by the DAO and defined in the 1.0 Constitution.

 ##### 3.3.10.1 Good Citizens Protocol

 The _Good Citizens Protocol_ is not a "real" protocol.
 It is a social committment that is often the result of tools being built and focus being shifted to areas where work is being done and money is being made.
-Since a permissionless network will be earning rewards based on the, initially, permissioned set of Fisherman, low rewards values are likely be noticed and floated to the surface leading to the uncovering of misbehaviour, sooner or later.
+Since a permissionless network will be earning rewards based on the, initially, permissioned set of Watcher, low rewards values are likely be noticed and floated to the surface leading to the uncovering of misbehaviour, sooner or later.

 ### 3.4 Application Protocol